osteele/creative-coding.book/objects/objects-and-properties.md

     4]
 ```

 Can you see a problem with this?
-No, it’s not the mixed-and-matched value types, that’s perfectly fine in JavaScript arrays (though not always a good practice).
+No, it’s not the mixed-and-matched value types.
+This is perfectly fine in a JavaScript Array (although it's not always a good practice).

 * It’s impossible for us to know what each of those values corresponds to.
 You can guess that the first value in the array posts[0] is equal to the date, the second is the post content, and the third is??
 Likes?
 Dislikes?

 * Iterating through this would be a bad dream, but adding or removing individual values would be a nightmare (you’d shift the entire array)

-For situations like this, we have *Objects*, which are arbitrary collections of properties nicely grouped together.
+For situations like this, we have *Objects*.
+An Object is an arbitrary collections of properties.

 Objects in JavaScript are a lot like objects in real life.
 In JavaScript, an object is a variable that has properties and values.
 Compare it with a cup, for example.
 A cup is an object, with properties.
-A cup has a color, a design, weight, a material it is made of, etc. The same way, JavaScript objects can have properties, which define their characteristics.
+A cup has a color, a design, weight, a material it is made of, *etc.* The same way, JavaScript objects can have properties, which define their characteristics.

 IMPORTANT: Objects are at the very heart of JavaScript - if you can understand what an object is, you're going to go places.